Get SMART about setting goals

 - Overall goal: Some improvements, especially ones related to long-term physical fitness, are dependent on individual factors, so the exact timeline is going to vary from person to person.
 For example, you might set a time frame to improve your run time by 40 seconds in about eight weeks, whereas your buddy might set the same goal over a 12-week time frame.
 Quantifying a time frame for the process can allow you to set a realistic schedule around your desired performance goals.

 - Sub-goals: Both performance goals and process goals can serve as sub-goals that function as benchmarks for monitoring progress toward your larger goals.
 Performance goals, such as shaving five seconds per week, allow you to compare your own performances between past and present rather than focus on your rank compared to others.
 Process goals are the important steps you can take to accomplish your desired performance; they can be a bit more subjective but can still be quantified.
 For example, you might say, “I am going to stick to my training schedule over the next two weeks, running at the designated time each day and following through with recovery, with only one day that I can reschedule (unless something big pops up).”
 By breaking down a larger goal into specific, smaller goals that can be accomplished at a time in the near future, you are more likely to sensibly move towards that larger goal step by step.

 Just one word of caution with SMART goals: Do not let them stifle innovation!
 Setting your goals too rigidly could work to keep you “in the box” rather than allowing you to take the risks required for big new ideas to develop.

 The examples here are about achieving optimal physical performance, but these tips will help you set SMART-er goals across all your pursuits!
-HPRC has a postcard and a worksheet you can download, print, and use to help set your own SMART goals.
+HPRC has a worksheet you can download, print, and use to help set your own SMART goals.

-For more information on enhancing your mental performance to achieve total fitness, check out the rest of HPRC’s Mind Tactics section.
+For more information on enhancing your mental performance to achieve total fitness, check out the rest of HPRC’s Mind Body section.